IBM/ansible-for-i-sap/README.md

 4. You must run Ansible version 2.9 or later on your controlling node (Ansible automation engine).

 It is recommended that you use a dedicated user profile on IBM i for your Ansible playbooks.
 There may be different authority requirements for the individual roles.
-To avoid authority problems, it is recommended that you create the user profile with user class *\*SECOFR* or with sufficient special authorities, at least *\*SECADM* and *\*ALLOBJ*.
+To avoid authority problems, it is recommended that you create the user profile with user class *\*SECOFR* or with sufficient special authorities, at least *\*SECADM*, *\*ALLOBJ* and *\*JOBCTL*.

 ## Usage

 The following roles for administrator tasks with SAP on IBM i are provided:

 - Installing or upgrading the SAP Host Agent
+- Installing additional application servers on IBM i for IBM Db2 for i or SAP HANA databases
 - Check basic operating system settings
-- Start SAP instances
+- Start SAP instances or SAP start services
-- Stop SAP instances
+- Stop SAP instances or SAP start services
 - Upgrade the SAP kernel

 # License